 Two streets in Amherstview will benefit from the structural relining of watermains in 2018: Cambridge Crescent, and the eastern leg of Kildare Avenue between Manitou Crescent West and Cambridge Crescent.
 Structural relining can extend the life of an existing watermain by several decades, and results in less excavation and subsequent disturbance than a full watermain replacement project.
 2018's watermain relining program is the second year of a multi-year contract awarded to Fer-Pal Infrastructure.
-As of late July, the project is well underway.
+In late October, the project is substantially complete, with restoration work remaining.

 Wilton Park Playground

-Loyalist Township is partnering with the Wilton Community Association to make improvements to the Wilton Park Playground, including a new play structure, drainage improvements and an accessible pathway.
-The project was tendered in the spring of 2018 and has been awarded to Kiley Paving.
-The grand reopening of the park and unveiling of the new equipment is scheduled for July 2, 2018.
+Loyalist Township partnered with the Wilton Community Association to make improvements to the Wilton Park Playground, including a new play structure, drainage improvements and an accessible pathway.
+The project was tendered in the spring of 2018 and was awarded to Kiley Paving.
+The grand reopening of the park and unveiling of the new equipment took place on July 2, 2018.

 Amherstview Water Tower Lining